oscarmoore38/PID-Controller-STM32/README.md

 ### STM32 Board Choice

 Ok, so what were the main problems I was looking to solve by upgrading my board?
 I needed more headroom, both memory and pins.
 The Nano's 2KB of RAM made an upgrade to RTOS unfeasible, and as mentioned previously, pins started getting tight once I introduced a second motor (I may add a third, who knows!).
 Cost is also a strong factor as this is a self-funded DIY project.
 So I was looking for something that was a meaningful step up from Arduino; more pins, more memory.
 While also being cost effective, and well documented to support my learning.
 Pretty much all signs pointed to the STM32 Nucleo-64 board.
 An added bonus is the onboard ST-LINK debugger, meaning no extra hardware needed to actually debug my programs.
+Plus, it's got a cool little button built into the board, which I'll be repurposing as an ON/OFF switch.
 All that for around $30, a no-brainer.

 Next came the choice of MCU.
 Two initially stood out from my research, the L-family and F-family, specifically the STM32L476RG and the STM32F446RE.
 Both were similarly priced, well reviewed, well documented, and available for fast shipping.